It’s fine to celebrate success but it’s more important to heed the lessons of failure. – Bill Gates

 - Keep working hard (notice the Gen X-er theme?)

 - Possibly retire at 65 (but don’t stop working hard!)

-It’s interesting to reflect why one is drawn to someone approach vs. another.
+It’s interesting to reflect on why one is drawn to someone’s approach vs. another.
 For us, it is kind of strange that we ended up doing real estate given that Mr. MoneyPenny and I both had fathers who worked for themselves.

-My dad started his own business when I was a growing up, so I had a front row seat on entrepreneurship.
+My dad started his own business when I was growing up, so I had a front-row seat to entrepreneurship.
 Mr. MoneyPenny’s dad was quite enterprising as well, taking extra jobs on evenings and weekends to help make ends meet.
 We could have tried our hand at investing in the market, or even in the infamous index funds.
 I didn’t know much about it, but Mr. MoneyPenny had just finished an MBA and so presumably he knew something about investing.